vitejs/docs-es/docs/config/index.md

 ### cacheDir

-- **Type:** `string`
+- **Tipo:** `string`
-- **Default:** `"node_modules/.vite"`
+- **Por defecto:** `"node_modules/.vite"`

   Directory to save cache files.
 Files in this directory are pre-bundled deps or some other cache files generated by vite, which can improve the performance.
 You can use `--force` flag or manually delete the directory to regenerate the cache files.
 The value can be either an absolute file system path or a path relative to project root.
-Default to `.vite` when no package.json is detected.
+Por defecto to `.vite` when no package.json is detected.

 ### resolve.alias

-- **Type:**
+- **Tipo:**
   `Record<string, string> | Array<{ find: string | RegExp, replacement: string, customResolver?: ResolverFunction | ResolverObject }>`

   Will be passed to `@rollup/plugin-alias` as its [entries option](https://github.com/rollup/plugins/tree/master/packages/alias#entries).
 Can either be an object, or an array of `{ find, replacement, customResolver }` pairs.